Links to site contents...

 This article answers the frequently asked question "Is a Deed Poll

-Contrary to popular belief, there is no central register of name
+Contrary to popular belief, there is no central register of all name

-is open to the public Monday to Saturday, have Enrolled Deed Poll records going back to
+National Archives, which is open to the public, have copies of enrolled Deed Polls going back

-Enrolled Deed Polls from the Ministry of Justice are regulated by
+Registering a Deed Poll with the Ministry of Justice is regulated by

 The Enrolment of Deeds (Change of Name) Regulations 1994 (later amended by The Enrolment